 In the majority of cases, the insurance company denies the initial claim filed by the worker.
 The insurance company benefits from denying a claim because they don’t have to pay.
 When the injured employee is unaware of their rights, they may give up hope on getting compensation.
-An experienced workers’ comp attorney can help you appeal a denied workers’ comp claim and get the benefits you deserve.
+An experienced San Diego workers comp lawyer can help you appeal a denied workers’ comp claim and get the benefits you deserve.

 Reasons Commonly Given for Denied Claims

 - Failing to Report Your Accident on Time – Each state has laws that pertain to the amount of time you have to report your injuries to your employer.
 Failing to meet the time requirements will result in claim denial.

 - You Didn’t Produce Witnesses – One of the first things experts advise an injured employee to do after an at-work accident is to identify witnesses.
 If you didn’t require emergency care or there were no witnesses on the accident scene, the insurance company may say that the accident didn’t happen or that it isn’t the cause of your injuries.

 - You Didn’t Seek Appropriate Medical Care – You need to get medical care for any work-related injury immediately after your accident.
 In addition, it is important to follow through with all of the recommended treatments and tests ordered by your physician.
 Failing to get medical care makes it more difficult to prove that your injury is as serious as you claimed.